-- English as a Second Language Courses: A maximum of 8 semester (12 quarter) units will be awarded. - Physical Education Courses: A maximum of 4 semester (6 quarter) units of PE Activity and a maximum of 8 semester (12 quarter) units of PE Theory will be awarded. - College Algebra/Pre-Calculus Courses: A maximum of 5 semester (7.5 quarter) units will be awarded for College Algebra or Pre-Calculus or any portion completed. - Some courses have lower-division limitations.
-For example, there is a standard limitation of one course in Introductory Business and one course in Statistics.
+- English as a Second Language Courses: A maximum of 8 semester (12 quarter) units will be awarded. - Physical Education Courses: A maximum of 4 semester (6 quarter) units of PE Activity and a maximum of 8 semester (12 quarter) units of PE Theory will be awarded. - College Algebra/Pre-Calculus Courses: A maximum of 5 semester (7.5 quarter) units will be awarded for College Algebra or Pre-Calculus or any portion completed.

-For more information, refer to the UC Statement of Transfer Credit Practice: https://admission.universityofcalifornia. edu/admission-requirements/transfer- requirements/preparing-to-transfer/transfer- credit.html
+For more information, refer to the UC Statement of Transfer Credit Practice: https://admission.universityofcalifornia.edu/ counselors/files/Transfer Credit Practice.pdf